dfornis/dfornis/content/post/predicting-search-data/index.md

 The direct 1-step-ahead ARIMAX forecast does a little better than both the TSLM and the ARIMAX recursive forecast at self-correcting for the last drop off in movement.
 But still, it essentially fails to predict that last drop 1 week ahead.
 Leaving that aside, the level of predictive power in the model is surprising considering its simplicity.
 What I take away from this experiment is that with a bit of fine-tuning and perhaps added complexity it is possible to predict a leading economic indicator with high-frequency narrative data gathered  Google Trends.

 Since it's a forecasting model, the highest requirements for statistical rigor does not necessarily apply.
-Given that, it would be interesting to apply a machine-learning technique for nowcasting with a larger and more varied narrative data input.
+Given that, it would be interesting to apply a machine-learning technique for nowcasting with a larger and more varied narrative data set.

+##References
+Shiller, J.R.
+(2017) Narrative Economics.
+NBER Working Paper, No. 23075.

+Andersson, Michael K. and Reijer, Ard H.J.
+(2015), “Nowcasting”, Sveriges Riksbank Economic Review, 2015:1, Sveriges Riksbank, pp. 75-89.